prokhorvlg/morning-artifice/codex/technology/computer-science/kaizen.md

                     flavor: "",
                     flavor_url: '',

-                    description: "<p class='text-left'>Kaizen are both software and hardware that make up the artificial intelligences of Unturned Stones, and are what make the world as it is possible.</p>
+                    description: "<p class='text-left'>Kaizen were both software and hardware that made up artificial intelligences.
+They were what made the world of Morning Artifice as it was possible.</p>

-                    <p class='text-left'>Kaizen are not robots.
-The closest analogy (and grossest oversimplifaction) would portray them as computer programs which learn, improve on themselves, and expand by copying and decentralizing themselves across multiple devices - all towards and for the completion of a preprogrammed goal.
+                    <p class='text-left'>Kaizen were not robots.
+The closest analogy (and grossest oversimplifaction) would portray them as computer programs which learn, improve on themselves, and expand by copying and decentralizing themselves across multiple devices - all towards the completion of a preprogrammed goal.
 Much like a gas, a kaizen would eventually expand to fill its digital vessel until it can be tracked across all of <a href='#' class='infoTag common' data-info='everyware' data-toggle='modal' data-target='#modalInfoTag'>everyware</a>.</p>

-                    <p class='text-left'>In Unturned Stones, kaizen are a tool used by <a href='#' class='infoTag common' data-info='pravo' data-toggle='modal' data-target='#modalInfoTag'>governments</a> and organizations to deal with big data and influence systems with trillions of moving parts.
-Because these devices have the unprecedented ability to examine and manipulate fractally complex systems, actions that have never been possible became possible; such as surveilling everything and predicting the future.</p>
+                    <p class='text-left'>In Morning Artifice, kaizen were a tool used by <a href='#' class='infoTag common' data-info='pravo' data-toggle='modal' data-target='#modalInfoTag'>governments</a> and organizations to deal with big data and to influence systems with trillions of moving parts.
+Because these devices had the unprecedented ability to examine and manipulate fractally complex systems, actions that were never possible before became possible; such as surveilling everything and predicting the future.</p>

-                    <p class='text-left'>The term 'kaizen' is derived from the Japanese word used to describe the concept of 'continuous improvement'.</p>",
+                    <p class='text-left'>The term 'kaizen' was derived from the Japanese word used to describe the concept of 'continuous improvement'.</p>",

                     image: "/assets/images/codex/kaizen.png",
                     imageBlurb: "01101000 01101001",